aspnet/JitBench/README.md

 # Part 1 - Running an experiment

-## 1.1: Download the .Net Core 2.1 RC
+## 1.1: Download the .Net Core 2.1 SDK

-Pick an installer from https://www.microsoft.com/net/download/dotnet-core/sdk-2.1.300-rc1 that matches your OS.
+Pick an installer from https://www.microsoft.com/net/download/dotnet-core that matches your OS.
 I am using Windows x64 here.

 ## 1.2: Get source for the application you want to test

-I'll be using the MusicStore test app but you can use any .Net Core app that runs on 2.1 RC.
+I'll be using the MusicStore test app but you can use any .Net Core app that runs on 2.1.
 At a command prompt that has git:

     F:\github>git clone https://github.com/aspnet/JitBench
     F:\github>cd JitBench